MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 precedence over its category setting.
 For example, a high-priority notification will be displayed as Heads-up even if it belongs to the `Promo` category.
-To set the category of a notification, you call the `SetCategory` method of the `Notification.Builder` object, passing in the category setting.
+To set the category of a notification, you call the `SetCategory` method of the `NotificationCompat.Builder` object, passing in the category setting.
 For example:

 ```csharp